SpreadsheetArena: Decomposing Preference in LLM Generation of Spreadsheet Workbooks: SpreadsheetArena

 As we collect votes, we estimate Bradley-Terry ability parameters \citep{bradleyterry1952rank} for our models.
 Elo scores \citep{coulom2007elo} are obtained by linearly rescaling the Bradley-Terry parameters, with GPT-4o anchored at 1000.
 We do not include new models in the leaderboard until they have at least 50 votes.

-We initialize \ssa with 436 ``seed'' prompts authored and initially voted on by expert contributors, spanning 6 representative categories of prompts: Academic \& Research, Corporate Finance \& Financial Planning and Analysis (FP\&A), Creative \& Generative, Operations \& Supply Chain, Professional Finance, and Small/Medium-Sized Business (SMB) \& Personal -- see Appx.~\ref{sec:category_examples} for examples.
+We initialize \ssa with 436 ``seed'' prompts authored and initially voted on by expert contributors, spanning 6 representative categories of prompts: Academic \& Research, Corporate Finance \& Financial Planning and Analysis (FP\&A), Creative \& Generative, Operations \& Supply Chain, Professional Finance, and Small/Medium-Sized Business (SMB) \& Personal -- see Appx.~\ref{app:prompt_categories} for details and examples.
 The taxonomy captures variation in inferrable prompt intent, prompt form and implied context.
-As spreadsheet usage is heavily workflow-dependent, this framework is more meaningful over diverse use cases compared to categorization over subject domain alone.
-For example, an academic research task might involve finance topics (e.g., regression analysis for computing beta), but the underlying workflow differs fundamentally from professional finance tasks such as indexed stock price returns for a pitch deck.
+An academic research task might involve finance topics (e.g., regression analysis for computing beta), but the underlying workflow differs fundamentally from professional finance tasks such as indexed stock price returns for a pitch deck.

 To classify user-submitted prompts into these categories, we build a prompt categorization pipeline that executes upon prompt submission to auto-categorize prompts on-the-fly.
-The pipeline uses 1024-dimensional \texttt{Qwen3-Embedding-8} embeddings of prompts, which are then labeled according to a k-nearest neighbors (k-NN) model fit on the 436 seed prompt embeddings.
+The pipeline uses 1024-dimensional \texttt{Qwen3-Embedding-8B} \citep{qwen3embedding} embeddings of prompts, which are then labeled according to a k-nearest neighbors (k-NN) model fit on the 436 seed prompt embeddings.
 When a new prompt is submitted, the arena generates pairwise model matches dynamically using Algorithm~\ref{alg:weighted-match-selection}, which prefers models so far seen in relatively fewer battles across the platform.
 Pairs where at least one model generates an invalid output are discarded and replaced using the same sampling strategy.
+We detail token usage and execution cost in Appx.~\ref{app:efficiency-analysis}.